Neural Canonical Transformation for the Spectra of Fluxional Molecule CH5+: Results

 \subsection{Excited States and Lorentzian Spectrum}

-The full excited energy levels of CH$_5^+$ are listed in Table.~\ref{tab:full_energy}, in which the zero point energy is omitted and all the excited states are reported as relative energy differences to the zero point energy in $\text{cm}^{-1}$.
-Besides, we also calculate the lowest 24 excited energy levels of $\text{CH}_4$ using the NCT method with the PES from Ref.~\cite{lee_accurate_1995} under normal coordinates, following the same scheme in Ref.~\cite{zhang_neural_2024}.
+The excited-state energy levels from the 32-state CH$_5^+$ calculation are listed in Table.~\ref{tab:full_energy}, in which the zero-point energy is omitted and the 31 excited states are reported as relative energy differences to the zero-point energy in $\text{cm}^{-1}$.
+In addition, we also calculate the lowest 24 excited energy levels of $\text{CH}_4$ using the NCT method with the PES from Ref.~\cite{lee_accurate_1995}.
+We have verified that performing the $\text{CH}_4$ calculation in the Eckart frame with Cartesian coordinates yields results consistent with those obtained using normal coordinates.
+Since the normal-coordinate formulation is the standard approach for $\text{CH}_4$, we present only the normal-coordinate results here, following the same scheme in Ref.~\cite{zhang_neural_2024}.

 In contrast to the IR spectrum reported in Ref.~\cite{huang_quantum_2006}, which includes broadening from IR intensities, our approach generates a spectrum by directly broadening the calculated energy levels with equal weight for each level.
-To achieve this, we apply a Lorentzian convolution with a full-width-half-maximum (FWHM) of 30 $\text{cm}^{-1}$ to both our calculated NCT energy levels and the levels from harmonic approximations, as shown in \Fig{fig:lorentz_spectra}.
-The harmonic approximation results for $\text{CH}_5^+$ are from the normal mode frequencies in Ref.~\cite{jin_ab_2006} and only contains fundamental levels above 900$\text{cm}^{-1}$ due to the highly anharmonic feature of the low-frequencies levels~\cite{huang_quantum_2006}.
+To achieve this, we apply a Lorentzian convolution with a full width at half maximum of 30~$\text{cm}^{-1}$ to both our calculated NCT energy levels and the levels from harmonic approximations, as shown in \Fig{fig:lorentz_spectra}.
+The harmonic approximation results for $\text{CH}_5^+$ are from the normal mode frequencies in Ref.~\cite{jin_ab_2006} and include only fundamental levels above 900~$\text{cm}^{-1}$ because the low-frequency levels are highly anharmonic~\cite{huang_quantum_2006}.
 The harmonic results for $\text{CH}_4$ are from the harmonic approximation of the PES in Ref.~\cite{lee_accurate_1995}.

+Before discussing the specific differences in Fig.~\ref{fig:lorentz_spectra}, we emphasize that the NCT and harmonic curves have fundamentally different status.
+The NCT spectrum is obtained by variational optimization against the full anharmonic nuclear Hamiltonian of \Eq{eq:hamiltonian} under the Rayleigh--Ritz principle, and each NCT eigenvalue is therefore a variational estimate of an exact eigenvalue of the full Hamiltonian.
+The harmonic spectrum, by contrast, is a local second-order expansion and does not correspond to any eigenvalue of the true Hamiltonian.
+For CH$_5^+$, the harmonic approximation is known to break down severely because the molecule is highly fluxional and its wavefunction is delocalized over 120 equivalent minima connected by very low saddle points ($C_s$(II) at 29~cm$^{-1}$, $C_{2v}$ at 341~cm$^{-1}$); the NCT curve in Fig.~\ref{fig:lorentz_spectra}(a) is thus the more physically correct description, and the harmonic curve is shown only as a familiar reference point.